 Gift of Forgiveness

 How do I feel about the man who killed my brother?
 I don’t hate him.
-Honestly, it’s hard to hate a ghost.
-As a Mom, I feel deep sadness for him.
+It’s not that I’m that good of a person, it’s just hard to hate a ghost.
+As a Mom, I feel sadness for him.
 The drunk driver was only 19 years old and had serious problems in a troubled home.
-I do not believe the act was intentional.
+I do not believe the act was intentional although some in my family do.
 He is not innocent but I don’t think he understood what he was about to cause or what he was going to lose.
-I’m not sure this qualifies as The Gift of Forgiveness but it’s what I have to offer.
+This is probably not the Gift of Forgiveness but it’s what I have to offer.

 Gift of Closure

-Brett and I were very close siblings.
+Brett and I were close siblings.
 The last time I saw Brett alive was when he and his family visited us at our home in NC a week or so before the accident.
 The very last thing I said to him was “I love you”, I hugged him and blew him a kiss as they all left.
-I might have received one of the greatest gifts of all at that moment.
-I have been blessed by God beyond measure.
+I received one of the greatest gifts of all at that moment.